 It is essential to comply with the federal Americans with Disabilities Act (ADA) toilet and bathing room requirements.
-Non-compliance with the ADA’s requirements may prevent bathroom use by people with disabilities or cause injuries.
-Additionally, owners of properties who do not comply with the ADA’s bathroom requirements may invite compliance actions and lawsuits.
+Non-compliance with the ADA’s requirements may prevent bathroom use by people with disabilities or cause injuries, and owners of properties who do not comply with the ADA’s bathroom requirements may invite compliance actions and lawsuits.

 The ADA’s Title III prohibits places of public accommodation and commercial facilities from discriminating against people with disabilities.
 To prevent such discrimination, it is necessary to comply with the 2010 ADA Standards for Accessible Design (2010 ADA Standards or Standards), the rules implementing Title III of the ADA.
 These rules include the United States Access Board’s 2004 ADA Accessibility Guidelines (ADAAG).